mibes/randir/README.md

 # randir
-Generates a directory with random names and telephone numbers
+Generates a directory with random names and telephone numbers.

 # Example use
 ```rust